 - PPTX (Microsoft PowerPoint Open XML)

-Once you’ve uploaded your content, it’s time to invite your reviewers to the party.
+Once you’ve uploaded your content, it’s time to share files with the reviewers.
 That’s where review steps come in.

 In Filestage, a review step is a group of people who need to review your document before it’s used or published.
 They’re a handy way of keeping feedback focused on specific topics, instead of getting bombarded by everyone all at once.

-Here are some of the most common review steps teams use in Filestage:
+Here are some of the most common review steps review teams use in Filestage:

 - Account management

-And once you’ve set up your review steps, you can use the same process for all the documents in your project.
+And once you’ve set up your review steps, you can use the same process for all relevant files in your review projects.
 All you have to do is drag and drop the next document into your project, then it’ll be shared with all the right people automatically.

 Set due dates to send automated feedback reminders